abhinav7693ngh/Domes.js/README.md

     const my_Binary_Search_Tree = new domes.BinarySearchTree(2,2);
     ```

-In addition we are using the concept of ID in these as values can be more than 1 so to really specify which node we are targeting we have to specify its ID.
+In addition we are using the concept of ID in these as values can be redundant so in order to specify which node we are targeting we have to specify its unique ID.

 > **How these IDs are allocated ?**
-* When you are normally inserting values IDs will be automatically be given.
+* When you are normally inserting values IDs are automatically given.
 For e.g, inserting the first node i.e. the root node will have ID=1 and second node will have ID=2 and so on.
 * But when we delete a node these IDs are automatically reshuffled in order as per the BFS order of the resultant tree build after deletion of node.
-For e.g, if after deletion your BFS order is ['This','is','my','BFS'] this array (these are array of node values in BFS) then the IDs will be 1 for 'This', 2 for 'is', 3 for 'my', 4 for 'BFS'.
-So as you can see it reshuffled its IDs for the nodes.
+For e.g, if after deletion your BFS order of nodes is ['This','is','my','BFS'] this array (this is array of node values in BST in BFS order) then the IDs will be 1 for 'This', 2 for 'is', 3 for 'my', 4 for 'BFS'.
+So as you can see it reshuffled the IDs for the nodes.
 So you can clearly figure out that our root node will always have ID=1.

 > **IMPORTANT**
-* As you will see in many of our methods it will ask you to provide ID as a parameter and if the method involves a task that will be performed on the whole tree e.g. BFS or DFS etc, these tasks are performed on whole tree and you are just asked to provide the root node, So in these type of methods you can provide any valid ID and the node with that ID will be treated as root node even if it is not, Hence these type of methods can also work on ***Sub Trees*** as well.
+* As you will see in many of our methods it will ask you to provide ID as a parameter and if the method involves a task that will be performed on the whole tree e.g. BFS or DFS etc, these tasks are performed on whole tree and you are just asked to provide the root node, So in these type of methods you can provide any valid ID and the node with that ID will be treated as root node even if it is not of the main tree, Hence these type of methods can also work on ***Sub Trees*** as well.

 > *Keep in mind - Values are accepted as per the configuration.*

-> Parameter number can be derived as argument number.
+> Parameter number/alphabet can be derived as argument number.
 E.g. 1/a means first argument, 2/b means 2nd argument... etc.

 > BST - Binary Search Tree.

-Now you can run the following methods on this object.
+Now you can run the following methods on this object and start using your BST.

 * **insert()**
     * **Parameter/s**
-        1. Value is to be inserted.
+        1. Value that is to be inserted.
     * **Returns**
         * The same passed value.

 * **search()**
     * **Parameter/s**
-        1. Value is needed to be searched.
+        1. Value that is needed to be searched.
     * **Returns**
         * An object with **value** and **id** if found.
         * null if not found.